 In law, discrimination is any adverse treatment of a person or group of people, based on criteria laid down by law, in a situation or field defined by law.

-Today, the law recognizes more than 25 criteria of discrimination.
+Today, the law recognizes various criteria of discrimination.
 Thus, discriminating against a person on the grounds of sexual orientation, age, religious affiliation, etc. is prohibited by law, as well as by the international conventions to which France is a signatory.

 Gender